IBM/NeSLET/README.md

 # NeSLET
 This repo contains source code to run the experiments described in our paper "Zero-shot entity linking with less data".
+Some of the code is a modification of https://github.com/facebookresearch/BLINK.

 The paper was published at the Findings of NAACL 2022.
 It can be found at https://aclanthology.org/2022.findings-naacl.127/